adambard/learnxinyminutes-docs/kdb+.html.markdown

 /     ├── a
 /     └── b

-/ Loading this directory (as if it was as script, see above) / loads these tables into the q session
+/ Loading this directory (as if it were a script, see above) / loads these tables into the q session
 \l .
 / the serialized table will be loaded into memory